polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Results

-The result is the length of the output that mught have been stored in the buffer provided in `out`.
+The result is the length of the output that might have been stored in the buffer provided in `out`.

 #### ext_default_child_storage_next_key